Checkpoint Inhibitors & Advanced Cancers: A Healthcare Professional's Guide

 Synergism: Combining Checkpoint Inhibitors

 The combined use of these novel therapeutic agents is charting a new treatment paradigm for metastatic melanoma and other cancers.
-The mechanism of action (MOA) involves dual immune checkpoint inhibition, at different receptor proteins, leading to increased anti-tumor activity.
+The mechanism of action (MOA) involves dual immune checkpoint inhibition, at different receptor proteins or ligands, leading to increased anti-tumor activity.

 In January 2016, the combo was approved across all BRAF status.
 However, dual therapy can lead to enhanced immune-mediated side effects including pneumonitis, colitis, hepatitis, kidney dysfunction, and rash.